 Typically, you’d join a French language school, be placed in group lessons, and then, you’ll be alone.
 Or with other foreigners.
-If you are placed with a host family, you may be in luck and meet wonderful people who really invest into their students.
-Unfortunately, many families don’t have the skills to adapt to your speaking level, or you can be stuck with toddlers and working parents…
+If you are placed with a host family, you may be in luck and meet wonderful people who really invest in their students.
+Unfortunately, many families don’t have the skills to adapt to your speaking level, or you can be stuck with annoying toddlers and working parents…

 So, there is no guarantee.
-I know many people who keep a fond memory of their immersion trip to France, but unfortunately, I know as many people who had a terrible time, felt like they where the milking cow of a unfriendly host family, couldn’t communicate, felt super lonely and “out of place”, and didn’t learn anything at all.
+I know many people who keep a fond memory of their immersion trip to France, but unfortunately, I know as many people who had a terrible time, felt like they where the milking cow of an unfriendly host family, couldn’t communicate, felt super lonely and “out of place”, and didn’t learn anything at all.

 To get the benefits of immersion, you need to make sure you get the opportunity to speak French.
-A lot of it.
+A lot of French.
 Unfortunately, it’s not because you are in France that it’s going to happen.